u064241/PyDism/README.md

 Python rewrite of the legacy batch menu to operate on Windows image files (WIM / ESD) using DISM and (optionally) wimlib.

-**NEW FEATURE: TAB Autocompletion** — Path input now supports TAB completion powered by `prompt_toolkit`.
-Press TAB to autocomplete file/folder paths.

-> If you prefer the original Italian text it is preserved at the bottom of this file.

 ## Table of Contents

 1. Overview